*Winner of the Gold medal for quality by Monde Selection*

-Now in a grinder-top jar!
 Black pepper grows in bunches like grapes, on a climbing vine.
 Most black peppercorns are harvested while still green, and the drying process gives them their distinctive dark skin.
-Ours are allowed to ripen longer on the vine before being hand-picked and sun-dried, resulting in a rich chocolate-colored pepper berry with dense wrinkles and a bright, fruity spiciness.
+These are rich, chocolate-colored peppercorns with dense wrinkles and a bright, fruity spiciness.

-We source our Zanzibar black pepper from a cooperative of smallholder artisan farmers on the Zanzibar islands off of the eastern coast of Tanzania, many of whose families have been growing pepper and other spices (including our cinnamon, cloves, and nutmeg) for generations.
-Black pepper grows in bunches, like grapes, on a climbing vine and are mostly harvested while still green.
+We source our Zanzibar black pepper from a cooperative of smallholder artisan farmers on the Zanzibar islands off of the eastern coast of Tanzania, many of whose families have been growing pepper and other spices (including our Cinnamon Verum, Pemba Cloves and Stone Nutmeg) for generations.
+Black peppercorns grow in bunches, like grapes, on a climbing vine and are mostly harvested while still green.
 Ours are allowed to ripen a little longer, where the pepper turns more orange, before it is hand-picked and sun-dried into a rich chocolate-colored peppercorn berry.
-It is optimal to store and keep the peppercorns whole as ground peppercorn loses its flavor and aroma very rapidly.
+It is optimal to store and keep the peppercorns whole, as ground peppercorn loses its flavor and aroma very rapidly.

 Like all of the spices from our partner cooperative in Zanzibar, our black pepper is grown on an EU-certified organic farm.